-Pass through ancient volcanic landscape of the Tweed Volcano, rushing streams, plummeting waterfalls, lush rainforest with relicts of Gondwana flora and fauna at Woonoongoora - the place known to the Yugambeh people as 'Queen of the Mountains'.
+Walk through the ancient volcanic landscape of the Tweed Volcano, which is still being eroded by rushing streams and plummeting waterfalls, and through lush rainforest with relicts of Gondwana flora and fauna.

 The walk offers once-in-a-lifetime experiences—where else in Queensland can you walk along the rim of an ancient volcano?

 The Great Walk passes through Woonoongoora, the place known to the Yugambeh as seen of the Mountains', whose story tells of the formation of the rivers and valleys of this area.

 Today's Yugambeh people are descendants of the traditional Aboriginal people whose ancestors walked this land a long, long time ago.
 They say to you now … 'Kulli bugoram dhagun—nya nya yahngahla' (This (is) special land—walk carefully).

 The Great Walk passes through Woonoongoora, the place known to the Yugambeh as 'Queen of the Mountains', whose story tells of the formation of the rivers and valleys of this area.

 This walk is managed by the Queensland Parks and Wildlife Service.
 The map only shows an indicative start point; the track route and end point are not shown, and the map cannot be used for navigation purposes.
 See the web site for detailed maps and the latest park information.
 When you are in the park, read the signs at and near the start of the track.